peterhinch/micropython-iot/README.md

  realistic prospect.
  4. The amount of code running on the ESP8266 is smaller than that required to run a resilient internet protocol such as [this MQTT version](https://github.com/peterhinch/micropython-mqtt.git).
- 5. The server side application runs under CPython on a relatively powerful device having access to the full suite of Python libraries.
-Such a platform is ideally suited to running an internet protocol.
-Even minimal hardware has the horsepower easily to support TLS, and to maintain concurrent links to multiple client nodes.
+ 5. The server side application runs on a relatively powerful machine.
+Even minimal hardware such as a Raspberry Pi has the horsepower easily to support TLS and to maintain concurrent links to  multiple client nodes.
 Use of threading is feasible.
+ 6. The option to use CPython on the server side enables access to the full suite of Python libraries including internet modules.

 The principal drawback is that in addition to application code on the ESP8266 node, application code is also required on the PC to provide the "glue" linking